followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/20 dxTreeMap/1 Configuration/group/hoverStyle/hoverStyle.md

 <!--/shortDescription-->

 <!--fullDescription-->
-When the user hovers the cursor over a group, this element responds by changing its style.
+When the user pauses on a group, this element responds by changing its style.
 Using the fields of the **hoverStyle** object, you can specify the [color](/Documentation/ApiReference/Data_Visualization_Widgets/dxTreeMap/Configuration/group/hoverStyle/#color) of group headers and appearance of [group borders](/Documentation/ApiReference/Data_Visualization_Widgets/dxTreeMap/Configuration/group/hoverStyle/#border) in the hover state.

 [note]When a group changes its style, the tiles belonging to that group also change their style.
 To specify the style of the tiles, use the **tile** | [hoverStyle](/Documentation/ApiReference/Data_Visualization_Widgets/dxTreeMap/Configuration/tile/hoverStyle/) object.